+If the instrument fails to detect the sensor during startup, "F 1" will be displayed with the caution symbol following the display test screen.
 If "F 1" is shown, the instrument will automatically shut down in approximately 5 seconds.
 See Section 4.2 of this manual for instructions on accessing the sensor compartment.
-Once the ToxiPro recognizes the sensor, it will display the software version.
+Once the ToxiPro recognizes the sensor, it will display the software version using two screens.

-The serial number screens will then be shown: Note that the 6 digit serial number can not fit on a single screen, so it is shown on two screens.
-In this case, the instrument serial number is 481098.
+The serial number screens will then be shown: Note that the 9 digit serial number can not fit on a single screen, so it is shown on three screens.
+In this case, the instrument serial number is 481098190.

 Datalogging versions will then show the "dL" screen.

 Once the sensor is recognized, the instrument will display the sensor type.
 The warning alarm level will then be displayed, followed by the danger alarm level.
 During the display of the warning alarm level, the LED alarm light will be flashed twice and the audible warning alarm will be sounded twice.

 During the display of the danger alarm level, the LED visual alarm will be flashed twice and the audible danger alarm will be sounded twice.
 The frequency of the audible danger alarm is higher than the frequency of the audible warning alarm.
+The custom alarm if enabled is displayed similar to the danger alarm, but the LCD has the triangular warning symbol without the Danger or Warning symbol.